Dirac operators on foliations with invariant transverse measures: Spin foliations, PSC, and spaces of PSC metrics

-For the second part, assume that $g_0$ and $g_1$ are in the same path connected component of $\cR_{sc}^+$, and that $g_t$, is a smooth family of metrics in $\cR_{sc}^+$ from $g_0$ to $g_1$.
-Then $G$ restricted to each leaf of $F_{\R}$ has PSC, so Proposition \ref{measPR2} gives that $P_0 = 0$, and $i_{\Lam}(g_0,g_1) = 0$ also. \end{proof} \begin{remark} Theorem \ref{Phithm} remains true if we consider concordance classes of metrics, which a priori is stronger.
+\begin{remark} Theorem \ref{Phithm} remains true if we consider concordance classes of metrics, which a priori is stronger.
 Recall that leafwise metrics are concordant if there is a metric $G$ on $TF_{\R}$ so that it agrees with $g_0$ near $-\infty$ and with $g_1$ near $+\infty$.
 The conclusion is that if $i_{\Lam}(g_0,g_1) \,\, \neq \,\, 0$, then $g_0$ and $g_1$ are not in the same concordance class of metrics in $\cR^+_{sc}$.
 The proof being essentially the same. \end{remark}

 \begin{remark} We could also extend this theory to concordance classes of leafwise flat connections $\nabla$ on an auxiliary bundle $E$.
 The invariant would become $i_{\Lam}((g_0, \nabla_0),(g_1, \nabla_1))$.
 See \cite{Be20}.
 The theorem would then be that if $g_0$ and $g_1$ are concordant, and $\nabla_0$ and $\nabla_1$ can be joined by leafwise flat connections, then $i_{\Lam}((g_0, \nabla_0),(g_1, \nabla_1)) = 0$. \end{remark}